 One of the best bits about the North Coast 500 is just how rurally it takes you.
 It’s rare that in today’s world you can disconnect completely from your phone when it something we always carry with us, however you’ll find spells where, barring the camera of course, it will be completely redundant.

 What you don’t need to give up though, is your sense of direction!
 Many of you will undoubtedly be using your phones to navigate from place to place, and if you don’t fancy going old-school and taking a road map with you, then make sure you already have the relevant place maps downloaded offline on your maps app.

-Similarly to our last point, petrol stations can be few and far between the more remote you get – as beautiful as Scotland is, you wouldn’t want to get stranded in the middle of nowhere – especially with that goold old Scottish weather for company!
+Similarly to our last point, petrol stations can be few and far between the more remote you become.
+As beautiful as Scotland is you wouldn’t want to get stranded in the middle of nowhere – especially with that good old Scottish weather for company!
 Our advice would be when you spot a petrol station, fill up: ideally you never want to be with less than half a tank.

 There’s no bad time to do the North Coast 500, but you want to be aware that certain businesses will only operate at certain times of the year; so you don’t want to be taking big detours only to be greeted by ‘closed’ signs.
 Equally, in high season, there may be certain activities you, and everyone else visiting, want to do – so have a think well before you go and make your plans and reservations well in advance.

 Once you’re finished being super organised it’s time to chill.
-The reason this is such a good route is that there’s so many wonderful things to see at every twist and turn – so when you’re getting ready for your next drive and leg of the journey, make sure you factor in a bit more time for stopping at something you come across that looks interesting.
-And trust us – there will be plenty of things you’ll wanting to be stopping for.
+The reason this is such a good route is that there are so many wonderful things to see at every twist and turn – so when you’re getting ready for your next drive and leg of the journey, make sure you factor in a bit more time for stopping at something you come across that looks interesting.
+And trust us – there will be plenty of things you’ll want to be stopping for.